Vanced vs ReVanced: Quick Comparison

 App Model

-This is the most important difference to understand:
+This is the difference that matters most:

-- ReVanced uses a Manager application that patches a base app (like YouTube) with user-selected modifications.
-The user downloads the base app and applies patches to create a customized version.
+- ReVanced uses a Manager application that patches a base app such as YouTube with modifications the user selects.
+You download the base app, then apply patches to build your own customized version.

 Updates and Compatibility

-Vanced stopped receiving updates in 2022, which means it cannot adapt to YouTube's evolving backend.
-ReVanced's patch-based model allows it to update patches independently of the base app, providing better long-term compatibility.
+Vanced stopped receiving updates in 2022 and cannot adapt to YouTube's changing backend.
+ReVanced updates its patches independently of the base app, which holds up better over time.

 Features

-- SponsorBlock: Both integrate SponsorBlock for skipping sponsored segments
+- SponsorBlock: both integrate SponsorBlock for skipping sponsored segments

-- Theme customization: Both offer dark/AMOLED themes
+- Theme customization: both offer dark and AMOLED themes

-- Playback controls: Both allow codec and resolution overrides
+- Playback controls: both allow codec and resolution overrides

 Safety and Source Trust